Regulatory and Industry News Alerts from Armanino

 This guidance from the New Mexico Taxation and Revenue Department highlights the increasing focus of states on the tax treatment of marketplace providers and sellers.
 It also reveals the tensions involved in allocating responsibility for tax obligations between marketplace sellers and providers.
 New Mexico’s publication foreshadows a sprawling area of regulation that will continue to evolve as marketplace providers emerge in new industries.

-Out-of-state sellers without a physical presence in New Mexico should review their operations to determine whether they have nexus and are impacted by the regulations affecting marketplace providers and marketplace sellers.
+Out-of-state sellers without a physical presence in New Mexico should prioritize regulatory compliance by reviewing their operations to determine whether they have nexus and are impacted by the regulations affecting marketplace providers and marketplace sellers.

 If you have any questions about the New Mexico gross receipts tax or need assistance, contact our experts.